egberthung/TaskHub/README.md

-# TaskHub
+# TaskHub (still under development)
-Taskhub is a project by using next.js as frontend and golang as backend.
+Taskhub is a project for egbert's portofolio by using next.js as frontend and golang as backend.
 DB using postgreSql

 Initial page:
 <br>